charlie-will-software/piCamera/docs/usbwebcam-ffmpeg.md

 # Streaming webcam as ipcamera

+## Library installation

-Webcams can easily be accessed via the cv2 library which can be installed by the appropriate opencv install method.
+Webcams can easily be accessed via the cv2 library

-Note that all installations here are only the main modules packages there are extra contributed packages if you are interested see the [open-cv pypi website](https://pypi.org/project/opencv-python/)
+Note that all installations here are only the main modules packages There are extra contributed packages

+- if you are interested see the [open-cv pypi website](https://pypi.org/project/opencv-python/)

-## Linux
+### Linux

 Make sure opencv is installed first not via pip (you may need to use sudo):